azraeljd/comments-in-every-computer-language/CONTRIBUTING.md

 comments in Python 2, and `python_3.py` for comments in Python 3.
 ### Libraries and Frameworks
-A lot of programming languages have libraries or frameworks, for example JavaScript libraries which are displayed as a different language in [GitHub Linguist](../../../../github/linguist).
+A lot of programming languages have libraries or frameworks, for example JavaScript frameworks which are displayed as a different language in [GitHub Linguist](../../../../github/linguist).
 Libraries and frameworks should not have their own comments, unless their comment syntax is different from the original programming language.